FusionAuth/fusionauth-site/site/_posts/2021-06-29-powered-by-coffee-fusionauth.md

 ---
 layout: blog-post
 title: Powered By Coffee helps WordPress scale with FusionAuth
-description: Powered By Coffee is an agency specialising in the media industry and helps media companies, organisations who rely on memberships and subscriptions and indie startups who create mass content.
+description: Powered By Coffee is an agency that specializes in WordPress and helps organizations such as media companies with their subscription and membership models.
 author: Dan Moore
 image: blogs/become-education-story/become-education-chooses-fusionauth-for-idaas.png
 category: blog